Tag: reflection

 There are other verses in the Scriptures about some sort of rapture.
 They are all in ‘s writings.
 Yet, it is these in Matthew and Luke that have garnered the most attention and are the least likely to draw the conclusion of a rapture event…when read in context.

 Sometimes God can use our misreading to actually draw deeper insights.
 We do have to be aware of misreading Scripture.
-What is often the case is that we get those “aha” moments when we’ve read a verse many times before, and either a different catches our attention, or we it read out loud.
-It’s times like this that we begin to grasp the truth that God’s word is still alive and still speaking.
+What is often the case is that we get those “aha” moments when we’ve read a verse many times before, and either a different catches our attention, or we hear it read out loud.
+It’s times like this that we begin to grasp the that God’s word is still alive and still speaking.

 ※Reflection※